White Leghorn: A Favorite Egg Layer

 Let’s talk more about this favorite egg-maker!

-- Start laying at an early age, and keep laying into old age
+- Start laying at early age and keep on laying into old age

 - Not likely to go broody